wcrasta/ESPN-Fantasy-Basketball/README.md

 # ESPN-Fantasy-Basketball

+**NOTE:** As of April 22, 2023, this project is no longer being maintained.

 https://espnfantasy.warrencrasta.com

 An application that calculates and displays various statistics for ESPN Fantasy Basketball leagues.
 The code/application works for (public) leagues of any size that use H2H Most Cat. scoring.
 It may or may not work for other scoring systems.
 A Yahoo equivalent is [here](https://github.com/wcrasta/yahoo-fantasy-basketball).